akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 #### Requirement – Hosting Platform Alignment

-> The Offeror will use the software identified in Attachment D for the
+> The Offeror will use the software identified in *Attachment D—DHSS
-> hosting of this application.
-The Offeror must state which version the
+> Information Technology Standards* for the hosting of this application.
-> application components are implemented in and how this solution will
+> The Offeror must state which version the application components are
-> be accessed in the DHSS environment.
-You will need to identify what
+> implemented in and how this solution will be accessed in the DHSS
-> skills and expertise would be needed to support your proposed
+> environment.
+You will need to identify what skills and expertise would
-> infrastructure.
+> be needed to support your proposed infrastructure.

 ## DHSS Wide Area Network, Telecommunications, and Perimeter Security Services and Standards